Self-adjoint local boundary problems on compact surfaces. I. Spectral flow: Appendix. Criteria of graph continuity

 \subsection{Complementary pairs of subspaces}

-\sub{Subspaces in a Banach space.} Let $H$ be a Banach space.
+\sub{Subspaces of a Banach space.} Let $H$ be a Banach space.
 Denote by $\BB(H)$ the space of all bounded linear operators on $H$ with the norm topology.
 Denote by $\Proj(H)$ the subspace of $\B(H)$ consisting of all idempotents.

 A closed subspace $L\subset H$ is called complemented if there is another closed subspace $M\subset H$ such that $L\cap M=0$, $L+M=H$; such pair $(L,M)$ is called a complementary pair.
 Equivalently, $L\subset H$ is complemented if it is the image of some $P\in\Proj(H)$; $(L,M)$ is a complementary pair if it is equal to $(\im P, \Ker P)$ for some $P\in\Proj(H)$.